Neural Parameter Estimation with Incomplete Data: Methodology

 \subsubsection{Neural MAP estimation}

 Algorithm~\ref{alg:neuralEM} hinges on the capacity to approximate the MAP estimator using an NBE.
-Here, we outline how this can be done.
-For continuous parameter spaces, the MAP estimator is the limit as $\epsilon \to 0$ of the Bayes estimators associated with the 0--1 loss function
+Here, we outline how this can be done, and address additional practical considerations.

-where $\|\cdot\|$ denotes any norm in $\mathbb{R}^p$ \citep[][pg.~166]{Robert_2007_The_Bayesian_Choice}.
-The construction of an NBE that approximates the MAP estimator for use in \eqref{eqn:EM:MAP} is therefore possible in principle, but several practical challenges must be overcome.
+\paragraph{Approximating the MAP estimator.} For continuous parameter spaces, the MAP estimator is, under mild conditions \citep{Bassett_2019_MAP_and_Bayes_estimators}, the limit as $\epsilon \to 0$ of the Bayes estimators associated with the 0--1 loss function

-First, the loss function \eqref{eqn:0-1loss} is not amenable to gradient-based methods for solving \eqref{eqn:optimization_task}.
-This challenge may be circumvented by noting that, under suitable regularity conditions, for large $H$ and uniform prior $\pi(\vec{\theta})$, the objective in \eqref{eqn:EM:MAP} tends to the logarithm of an unnormalised Gaussian density (Bernstein--von Mises theorem; see, e.g., \citeauthor{vanDerVaart_1998}, \citeyear{vanDerVaart_1998}, pg.~140).
-Since the mean of a Gaussian random variable is also its mode, one could choose a quadratic loss function instead of \eqref{eqn:0-1loss}.
-Alternatively, one may adopt a mathematically convenient surrogate for \eqref{eqn:0-1loss} with derivatives that are continuous almost everywhere, as we do here.
-For example,
+where $\|\cdot\|$ denotes any norm in $\mathbb{R}^d$ \citep[][pg.~166]{Robert_2007_The_Bayesian_Choice}, which in our work we choose to be the Euclidean norm.
+However, \eqref{eqn:0-1loss} is not amenable to gradient-based methods for solving~\eqref{eqn:optimization_task}, and therefore it cannot be used to construct an NBE that approximates the MAP estimator.
+This challenge may be circumvented by noting that, under suitable regularity conditions, for large $m$ and uniform prior $\pi(\vec{\theta})$, the objective in~\eqref{eqn:EM:MAP} tends to the logarithm of an unnormalized Gaussian density (Bernstein--von Mises theorem; see, e.g., \citeauthor{vanDerVaart_1998}, \citeyear{vanDerVaart_1998}, pg.~140--141).
+Since the mean of a Gaussian random variable is also its mode, one could therefore choose a quadratic loss function instead of \eqref{eqn:0-1loss} under a uniform prior.
+For robustness reasons, we prefer to adopt a mathematically convenient surrogate for \eqref{eqn:0-1loss} with derivatives that are continuous almost everywhere; for example,

-where $\rm{tanh}(\cdot)$ denotes the hyperbolic tangent function, yields the 0--1 loss function in the limit as $\kappa \to 0$ (see Section~\reffsupp{sec:0-1}).
-Therefore, instead of \eqref{eqn:0-1loss} for some $\epsilon$ close to 0, we use \eqref{eqn:surrogateloss} for some $\kappa$ close to 0.
+where $\rm{tanh}(\cdot)$ denotes the hyperbolic tangent function, yields the 0--1 loss function in the limit as $\kappa \to 0$ (see Section~\reffsupp{sec:approximations01loss}, where we also discuss alternative loss functions).
+Therefore, instead of~\eqref{eqn:0-1loss} for some $\epsilon$ close to 0, we use~\eqref{eqn:surrogateloss} for some $\kappa$ close to 0.